heypoom/devops17/0 - Configure MiniKube/README.md

 ## Additional Notes

 Straightforward, isn't it?
-The fun part is going to begin in the next section.
+The fun part is about to begin in the next section!

 Also, if you're experiencing bugs or technical problems, you could try these commands: